myzkey/ts-unused-cleaner/README.md

 ### Configuration Files

-TS Unused Finder looks for configuration files in this order:
+TS Unused Cleaner looks for configuration files in this order:

 1. Custom config file specified via `--config` flag
-2. `tuf.config.json` in the current directory
+2. `tuc.config.json` in the current directory

 If no configuration file is found, the tool will use default settings.